 Grades earned at another institution (except those designated as "Visiting") are not computed in the grade point average.
-Grades earned at another university cannot be used to improve a grade point average or eliminate a quality point deficiency.
+Grades earned at another university (except those designated as "Visiting") cannot be used to improve a grade point average or eliminate a quality point deficiency.